Cedar Lake East Beach: Park conversion: post 2010

 In 1995, residents in the neighborhood surrounding the beach used money from the Neighborhood Revitalization Plan funds to hire off-duty police officers to patrol the beach more frequently.
 This was done officially through the Kenwood Isles Area Association.
 The reasons behind this stemmed from a concern over illegal activity at the beach.
 Residents claimed that they were concerned with their safety and wanted to crack down on nudity, marijuana use, parties, and the daytime commune-vibe.
 Some believed that a lack of an official entrance to the beach represented a major obstacle for the park police to patrol and gain access freely.
 Some patrons of the beach claimed that the wealthy residents in the surrounding neighborhood wanted to reduce or eliminate use by non-residents.
 The police reported that crime was not any higher at the beach than it was at many other official beaches in Minneapolis.
 The Kenwood Isles Area Association pushed the Minneapolis Park and Recreation Board for a solution.
 Yet, others used another excuse, claiming the pervasiveness of an invasive species of Buckthorn which had grown over large areas of the park.
 In 2004, the park board decided to "renovate" the park due to both the safety and ecologic concerns.
 That summer, the park board widened paths and clear cut areas leading to the beach by clearing out buckthorn; as well as all non-invasive trees, species, and endangered plant life.
 The park board removed additional vegetation in subsequent years and continues to do so.
 The vegetation obscured the view of the beach from the street, which made it considerably more difficult for park police members looking for a means of promotion by meeting their quotas - by handing out tickets for dog related offenses, occasional partial female nudity, and beer drinkers.
-Police brutality was a common occurrence in the 2000's.
+Police brutality was a common occurrence in the 2000s.
 Crime in the local residential area was often mistakenly attributed to the beachgoers, who also suffered from car break-ins or robberies after leaving the beach and entering the residential area where cars could be parked, instead of the city bus lines that began in the poorest areas of town and ended in this upscale wealthy neighborhood.
 Violent crime and theft were not known to occur on the beach itself or amongst its patrons.

 In 2007, community members held a session of meetings to address the growing concern over activity at the beach.
 Neighbors voted down a proposal to build a large parking lot.
 However, they voted in favor of graveling the path to the beach, which required clear cutting of additional trees and endangered plant life, to allow for service and police vehicles to reach the beach area.
 Other renovations approved included installation of picnic tables, a grill, a permanent police-only parking lot on the beachside itself, and a lifeguard stand.
 The initial wood life guard stand burned down, which some suspect was deliberate by vandals, and was replaced with a metal stand.